-- -3D constructions and drawings of natural and organic forms through selected examples like bones structure of tree, internal constructions in flowers, and rock formations. - Study of forms in nature, single object and group of objects in line, tone and texture. - Study of basic natural objects/ geometrical objects, construction and perspective involved, making in clay and Drawing focusing on shape, modeling and relative proportion. - Outdoor drawings using different medium, pencil rendering, water colour and crayons. - Study of ancient sculptures and understanding of composition, proportion, dimension, space and ground. - Study of Human body parts; drawing and clay. - Drawings and Maquettes making is compulsory practice in all works.
+-3D constructions and drawings of natural and organic forms through selected examples like bones structure of tree, internal constructions in flowers, and rock formations.

+- Study of forms in nature, single object and group of objects in line, tone and texture.

+- Study of basic natural objects/ geometrical objects, construction and perspective involved, making in clay and Drawing focusing on shape, modeling and relative proportion.

+- Outdoor drawings using different medium, pencil rendering, water colour and crayons.

+- Study of ancient sculptures and understanding of composition, proportion, dimension, space and ground.

+- Study of Human body parts; drawing and clay.